CollectionBuilder/collectionbuilder-gh/pages/documentation.md

 ### Create your metadata

-- Describe your objects using the [CollectionBuilder metadata template](https://docs.google.com/spreadsheets/d/1Uv9ytll0hysMOH1j-VL1lZx6PWvc1zf3L35sK_4IuzI/edit#gid=0){:target="_blank" rel="noopener"} (or in your repository as "_data/metadata-template.csv").
-You can follow the example of the first record in the template (and delete it when you've added your own records), or look at the [CollectionBuilder Metadata documentation](https://collectionbuilder.github.io/docs/metadata.html){:target="_blank" rel="noopener"} for more information.
+Describe your objects using the [CollectionBuilder metadata template](https://docs.google.com/spreadsheets/d/1Uv9ytll0hysMOH1j-VL1lZx6PWvc1zf3L35sK_4IuzI/edit#gid=0){:target="_blank" rel="noopener"} (or in your repository as "_data/metadata-template.csv").
+You can follow the example of the first record in the template (and delete it when you've added your own records), or look at the [CollectionBuilder metadata documentation](https://collectionbuilder.github.io/docs/metadata.html){:target="_blank" rel="noopener"} for more information.

 {% include figure.html img="docs/metadata-template.png" alt="metadata-template" width="75%" %}